glacials/twos.dev/src/cold/rent.md

 The second constraint is that the sum of all rooms' prices must total to $Rent$.

-If we were to simply charge the highest bidder their bid amount, the total would often exceed $Rent$.
+If we were to simply charge the highest bidder their bid amount, the total would almost always exceed $Rent$.
 Some common strategies exist to lower the amount the winner pays, such as making them pay the [second-highest amount](https://en.wikipedia.org/wiki/Generalized_second-price_auction), but we need a guarantee of a specific sum, not just "lower than the sum of the highest bidders".